 Specialisation in General Linguistics

-Within General Linguistics, typological linguistics, cognitive linguistics, psycholinguistics and neurolinguistics are profile areas.
+Within General Linguistics, typological linguistics, evolutionary linguistics, cognitive linguistics, psycholinguistics and neurolinguistics are profile areas.
 Typological linguistics attempts to define the confines within which language structure can vary, and to group the languages of the world into different classes based on their structural character.
-Cognitive linguistics seeks to obtain an understanding of the cognitive mechanisms that lie at the basis of the learning and use of language.
+Evolutionary linguistics aims to understand the reasons for linguistic diversity and the principles of language emergence and change.
+Cognitive linguistics seeks to obtain an understanding of the cognitive principles that lie at the basis of the learning and use of language.
 Psycholinguistics and neurolinguistics investigate the psychological and neurological correlates of language structure and processing.
-In collaboration with the Humanities Laboratory, students and researchers of linguistics can study how human cognition is structured and also which mechanisms guide communication.
-With the help of experimental equipment at the laboratory, students can investigate how language is processed in the brain as people listen, write and read.
-For Master’s students in General Linguistics there is also the possibility to delve into many other areas within the field of language and language processing.

 English language requirements

 Most of Lund University’s programmes require English Level 6 (unless otherwise stated under 'Entry requirements').
 This is the equivalent of an overall IELTS score of 6.5 or a TOEFL score of 90.
 There are several ways to prove your English language proficiency – check which proof is accepted at the University Admissions in Sweden website.
 All students must prove they meet English language requirements by the deadline, in order to be considered for admission.

 Check if there are any country-specific eligibility rules for you to study Master's studies or Bachelor's studies in Sweden.

 Day-time Lund, full time 100%

 29 August 2022 - 2 June 2024

 Lund University uses a national application system run by University Admissions in Sweden.
 It is only possible to apply during the application periods.